-We invite applications for two Postdoctoral Research Associates (PDRAs) to work with Dr Ric Wade at the Mathematical Institute, University of Oxford.
-These are fixed-term positions for up to 12 months, funded by the Royal Society of Great Britain.
+We invite applications for two Postdoctoral Research Associates in Infectious Disease Modelling to work with Professor Robin Thompson at the Mathematical Institute, University of Oxford.
+These are fixed-term positions for 24 months and 12 months, respectively, funded by the Biotechnology and Biological Sciences Research Council (BBSRC).
+We anticipate the start-date for this position to be in January 2026 but other start dates can be negotiated.